graphql/graphql-spec/spec/Section 7 -- Response.md

 that represent object fields should be strings, and path segments that represent array indices should be 0-indexed integers.
-If the error happens in an aliased field, the path to the error should use the aliased name, since it represents a path in the response, not than the query.
+If the error happens in an aliased field, the path to the error should use the aliased name, since it represents a path in the response, not in the query.

 For example, if fetching one of the friends' names fails in the following
 query: